 Some branches of alternative medicine use specific herbs to treat hair loss from conditions like alopecia.
 These herbs are taken orally and include:

-Discuss herbal therapies with your doctor before trying them on your own.
+Discuss herbal therapies with your doctor before trying them on your own, especially because none of these herbs are approved for treating hair loss, nor is there research definitively proving they help.

 Try essential oils